yahya-mohammed07/longestConsecutiveStr/README.md

 ## longestConsecutiveRepeatedStr v_4 (inspired by CS50 DNA)

-    - This program takes a DNA sequences and gives the repeated STRs (8) (fast and effecient)
+    - This program takes a DNA sequences and gives the repeated STRs (8)
+    - the sequences must be in one line!